Live webinar — Preparing for a ground search: key considerations, options, and examples

-Live webinar with the National Advisory Committee on Missing Children and Unmarked Burials
+A free webinar presented by the National Advisory Committee on Residential School Missing Children and Unmarked Burials

 NCTR’s spirit name – bezhig miigwan, meaning “one feather”.

 Bezhig miigwan calls upon us to see each Survivor coming to the NCTR as a single eagle feather and to show those Survivors the same respect and attention an eagle feather deserves.
 It also teaches we are all in this together — we are all one, connected, and it is vital to work together to achieve reconciliation.